khofstadter/enhancingaudiodescription.com/README.md

 ### general
 - add tag filter to footer where tags link to the tag page (to specific headings)
 - how to add more authors? (so I can display the author with an avatar for specific posts e.g. Mariana wrote some and Morgan as well.
 And this way we could have many authors e.g. contributions with more appropriate credits)
-- ! the search results still have a hyperlink on the feature images and the title and they don't display all info under the image
 - provide captions for videos and audio?
-- can we embed Shelf Life or Pearl?
 - how can I design a feature image that can be used as an OpenGraph for Facebook/Twitter, etc? - do I need to?
 - shall I add meta to each page/post separately to aid SEO?
 - how come site folder is not seen in GitHub Desktop?